-Some wineries use bentonite clay instead of isinglass and other animal products in order to fine protein from white wines.
+Some wineries use bentonite clay besides the use of isinglass and other animal products in order to fine protein from white wines.
 Biodynamic wines can be made in a vegan way when they are unfined, but since the farming process uses animal bones for special compost mixtures, it negates this.
+Vegan Organic Wine

-If a wine is certified organic, it doesn’t guarantee it’s vegan.
+If an organic wine is certified organic, it doesn’t guarantee it’s vegan.
 Please ask when visiting any cellar door or read the back label for information.